Recommended procedures and tips to use our API.

 The Marketing API has it is own rate limiting logic.
 Learn about rate limits and how to deal with them.
 See Throttling Errors.

 List of common error codes returned by the API.

 How to test our API.
 Learn about Sandbox mode and Graph API Explorer.

-- Async Requests - How to use asynchronous requests for creating ads.
+How to use asynchronous requests to create ads.

-- eTags - Optimize your calls to only fetch data when it changed",
+Optimize your calls to only fetch data when it changed.

-- Validation - Validation that occurs amongst the ad objects and parameters.
+Validation that occurs among the ad objects and parameters.